-The salinity or total dissolved solids (TDS) concentration of irrigation water, measured as electrical conductivity (EC) is an extremely important water quality consideration. especially since the salinity of wool scour effluent is high.
+The salinity or total dissolved solids (TDS) concentration of irrigation water, measured as electrical conductivity (EC) is an extremely important water quality consideration.
 An increase in salinity causes an increase in the osmotic pressure of the soil solution, resulting in a reduced availability of water for plant consumption and possible retardation of plant growth.
-Recommended guidelines for salinity irrigation water are available in the NWQMS document Australian Water Quality Guidelines for Fresh and Marine Waters and cover a number of parameters including salts (TDS), sodium adsorption ratio (SAR).
+Recommended guidelines for irrigation water quality are given in the NWQMS document Australian Water Quality Guidelines for Fresh and Marine Waters and cover a number of parameters including salts (TDS), sodium adsorption ratio (SAR) and chromium.
 These guidelines also take into account soil characteristics, crop tolerance, climate, and irrigation practices which can influence soil loadings for particular contaminants.

 With adequate drainage, salt accumulation in the soil can be controlled to an extent by the application rate of water.
 If the sum of applied irrigation water and rainfall is lower than evaporation and plant consumption, accumulation of salts in the main root zone will result.
-Proper irrigation management will allow application of sufficient excess water (leaching fraction) to move a portion of the salts out of the root zone, while not causing excessive increases in the groundwater table.
-(NWQMS - Australian Water Quality Guidelines for Fresh and Marine Waters, p 5-7).
+Proper irrigation management will allow application of sufficient excess water (leaching fraction) to move a portion of the salts out of the root zone, without causing excessive increases in the groundwater table.
+(NWQMS - Australian Water Quality Guidelines for Fresh and Marine Waters, p 5-7)